← Back to list

 Source

-For non-climbing hikers who want to witness the majesty of Naranjo de Bulnes up close without ascending it.
-Trekking routes from Sotres via Pandébano or from Caín via Vega Urriellu offer direct close-range views of the iconic limestone tower.
-These trails traverse the alpine meadows of the Picos de Europa with beautiful panoramas of the Macizo Central.
-Many visitors are satisfied reaching Collado Pandébano (1,299 m) or Vega Urriellu for a base-level view of Naranjo.
+For non-climbing visitors who want to see the Naranjo de Bulnes up close without ascending it.
+Trekking routes from Bulnes or from Pandébano to the Vega de Urriellu meadow give a direct, base-level view of this iconic limestone tower.
+The route crosses the alpine landscape of the Picos de Europa and ends near the Refugio de Urriellu; many visitors are satisfied stopping here to take in its vertical walls.

 Source